 Holding the kettlebell in front of your chest to perform a goblet squat is technically isometric loading of the biceps.
 Whilst they won’t take the full brunt of the load as they are supported by other muscles, it all helps.

-How to Kettlebell Goblet Squat
+How to perform a Kettlebell Goblet Squat

 - Grab your kettlebell by the horns and hold it with your biceps flexed, in front of your chest.